NathanielB123/Slime-Defence-Pygame/README.md

 All instructions and credits are in the game.
 Be aware it might be slightly buggy, especially on slow computers; the pathfinding algorithm is super inefficient and python is slow.

-I am currently remaking this game in unity where it is looking to be a much smoother and overall better and less buggy experience.

 Installation:

 Simply download, extract and run Slime Defence.exe to play the game